souzafcharles/Java-Spring-React-Fullstack/Frontend/digitalMenu/README.md

   - The data array is iterated using `.map()` to render multiple `Card` components;
   - If no data is available, the grid should remain empty until the fetch completes;
   - The structure ensures responsiveness, adjusting column count dynamically on smaller screens.

+---

-#### 10.1.
-Home Screen with Displayed Items - Example of the home screen displaying the food items:
+### 9. Home Screen with Displayed Items - Example of the home screen displaying the food items:

 ![Home Screen with Items](https://github.com/souzafcharles/Java-Spring-React-Fullstack/blob/main/Frontend/digitalMenu/public/home.png)

+---

-### 11. Form Validation and Error Handling:
+### 10. Form Validation and Error Handling:

+- This section describes the implementation of form validation and error handling within the application.
+It focuses on ensuring data integrity by validating user input before submission and providing clear error messages to guide the user;

 - **Path:** `src/components/create-modal/FormModal.tsx`;
 - **Purpose:** Ensure all form fields are correctly filled before submission;